Havoc in Heaven: Part One

 After a brief prologue showing Sun Wukong being born out of a rock, the first act begins on the Flower and Fruit Mountain with Wukong watching a military parade by his subjects.
 Delighted with their martial prowess, he decides to put on a display himself but accidentally breaks his royal sword.
 Annoyed at being unable to find a suitable weapon for himself, Wukong follows an old monkey's suggestion to visit the Dragon King of the Eastern Sea for a possible weapon.

 Wukong then dives into the sea and travels to the Dragon King's palace where he asks for a neighborly gift of a weapon.

 The Dragon King, amused by the arrogance, orders his soldiers to bring progressively heavier weapons, but Wukong dismisses them all as being too light and flimsy.
 The Dragon King then takes him to a great pillar which was used by the gods to pin down the sea during the great floods.
-The pillar is in fact the As-you-will Cudgel, a magical staff weighing eight tons that can change size and Sun Wukong happily takes the weapon.
+The pillar is in fact the Compliant Golden-Hoop Rod, a magical staff weighing eight tons that can change size and Sun Wukong happily takes the weapon.
 The Dragon King, not expecting Wukong to actually be able to take the great treasure, demands it back, but Wukong rebukes him, saying that the king should not have offered it if he did not want it taken, then returns to his kingdom.

-The Dragon King goes to Heaven and petitions the Celestial Emperor for the return of the pillar and to punish Wukong.
+The Dragon King goes to Heaven and petitions the Jade Emperor for the return of the pillar and to punish Wukong.

-General Li quickly offers to send an army, but the God of the North Star suggests that Wukong be given a minor post in Heaven so that he can be kept under close supervision instead.
+Li Jing quickly offers to send an army, but Li Changgeng, the God of Venus, suggests that Wukong be given a minor post in Heaven so that he can be kept under close supervision instead.
 The Emperor agrees to the plan.

-The God of the North Star travels to the Flower and Fruit Mountain and tricks Wukong saying that he was to be honored with a title and a post in Heaven.
-Wukong travels to Heaven and is granted the post of "Head of the Imperial Stables", being misled to believe that it is a high-ranking duty.
+Venus travels to the Flower and Fruit Mountain and tricks Wukong saying that he was to be honored with a title and a post in Heaven.
+Wukong travels to Heaven and is granted the post of "BanHorsePlague", being misled to believe that it is a high-ranking duty.
 Wukong arrives at the stables and unhappy with the treatment of the horses, sets them loose, letting them roam freely.
 Wukong is complimented on the improved health and mood of the horses.
-Shortly afterwards, however, the General of the Imperial Cavalry arrives to inspect the stables and is furious that the horses are free instead of being stabled, and he confronts Wukong, who then realizes that he has been tricked.
-He easily defeats the General and returns to the Flower and Fruit Mountain.
+Shortly afterwards, however, the Super-Intendent of the Heavenly Stables arrives to inspect the stables and is furious that the horses are free instead of being stabled, and he confronts Wukong, who then realizes that he has been tricked.
+He easily defeats the Super-Intendeng and returns to the Flower and Fruit Mountain.

-The Imperial Court then hears that Wukong has claimed the title of ‘Great Sage Equal of Heaven’, and the furious Emperor orders General Li to capture Wukong.
-The general sends two of his best soldiers, including the god Nezha, to challenge the Monkey King, but they are defeated easily.
-General Li threatens to return, but Wukong shouts back defiantly that he and his monkeys will be waiting.
+The Imperial Court then hears that Wukong has claimed the title of 'Great Sage Equal of Heaven', and the furious Jade Emperor orders Li Jing to capture Wukong.
+The general sends two of his best soldiers, including this son Nezha, to challenge the Monkey King, but they are defeated easily.
+Li Jing threatens to return, but Wukong shouts back defiantly that he and his monkeys will be waiting.